ParaCoToUl/noarr-pipelines/docs/core-principles.md

 }
 ```

-If you provide an output stream to the scheduler constructor, it will log many interesting events to it.
-Going through the log may help you diagnose problems quicker, than by using a traditional debugger.
+If we provide an output stream to the scheduler constructor, it will log many interesting events to it.
+Going through the log may help us diagnose problems quicker, than by using a traditional debugger.

 Each pipeline node has a label that is used in the log.
-You can set a label for a compute node during construction:
+We can set a label for a compute node during construction:

 ```cpp
 auto my_node = LambdaComputeNode("my_node");
 ```

-Sometimes you would also like to see, what is happening inside a hub (how is the data transferred).
-You can do this by enabling logging for the hub in a similar way to the scheduler:
+Sometimes we would also like to see, what is happening inside a hub (how is the data transferred).
+We can do this by enabling logging for the hub in a similar way to the scheduler:

 ```cpp
 my_hub.start_logging(std::cout);